 Norman Berry Village.
 On May 31, 2021, SG DevCorp acquired a 50% membership interest for \$600,000 in a limited liability company, Norman Berry II Owners, LLC ("NB Owners"), that is building affordable housing in the Atlanta, Georgia metropolitan area to be known as "Norman Berry Village."
 SG DevCorp has partnered with CMC Development Group, a New York City-based real estate development firm ("CMC") with national expertise providing design build services.
 CMC owns the other 50% membership interest in NB Owners.
 The NB Owners' operating agreement provides that NB Owners will initially have two managers, one designated by CMC (the "CMC Manager") and one designated by us.
 Pursuant to the operating agreement, the CMC Manager will manage the day-to-day business and affairs of NB Owners and all non-routine decisions requires the approval of members owning a majority of the outstanding membership interests.
 The operating agreement also provides that any fee earned by CMC in connection with the acquisition and development of the Norman Berry Village and related real property will be split 75% to CMC and 25% to SG DevCorp.
-SG

-DevCorp has no obligation under the operating agreement to make any additional capital contributions to NB Owners.
+SG DevCorp has no obligation under the operating agreement to make any additional capital contributions to NB Owners.
 In addition, neither SG DevCorp nor CMC may voluntarily make any additional capital contributions to NB Owners.
-In accordance with the operating agreement, we are entitled to a preferred return equal to 10% per annum on our unreturned capital contributions which return will (i) accrue from the date on which our capital contributions were actually contributed to NB Owners until the date such capital contributions are returned to SG DevCorp, and (ii) compound annually.
+In addition, neither SG DevCorp nor CMC may voluntarily make any additional capital contributions which return will (i) accrue from the date on which our capital contributions were actually contributed to NB Owners until the date such capital contributions are returned to SG DevCorp, and (ii) compound annually.
 SG DevCorp expects the project to develop 125,000 square feet of space and build approximately 132 multi-family rental apartments in two buildings.
 We expect the project to commence in the first quarter of 2024, subject to available funding, and to be completed within three years of commencement.
-The estimated development costs for this project are approximately \$35.0 million.
-NB Owners recently received approval from the city of Eastpoint to purchase the right of way approval to begin developing the Norman Berry Village.
+The estimated development costs for this project are approximately \$35.0 m